elasticio/elasticio.github.io/content/_components/msdynamics-crm/legacy-behavior.md

 You would need a node.js and npm.
 Node.js version > 0.11.

-Check it out from github and install dependencies
+Check it out from GitHub and install dependencies

 ```sh
 git clone git@github.com:elasticio/microsoft-dynamics-crm.git